 Highlights: intense hikes up Mount Whitney; the towering General Sherman Tree in Giant Forest; stalactite-covered Crystal Cave

 Angelenos tired of Joshua Tree’s desertscape may want to opt for some new scenery instead.
 Sequoia National Park is a bit further away from Los Angeles than Joshua Tree, but it’s well worth the time.
-When you rent a bus with Champion, you won’t need to worry about driving anyway!
+When you book a charter bus rental in Las Angeles with Champion, you won’t need to worry about driving anyway!

 Like Olympic, Sequoia National Park has a diverse terrain that creates varying weather conditions across the park.
 Inclement weather often leaves certain parts of the park closed throughout the year.
 Summer and early fall may be busy seasons, but they’ll offer you better access to every part of the park.
 Some of the most popular trails that you can visit nearly year-round include the beginner-friendly Big Trees Trail, General Sherman Tree Trail, and the Grant Forest Loop.
 More experienced travelers who want a real workout can hike the short trail up Moro Rock or try the longer Tokopah Falls Trail.
 Depending on the time of year, your group should also be sure to not miss guided tours of Crystal Cave.
 Tickets can be reserved online in advance spring through fall.